Cecilia-x/Openmap_cleaning/README.md

 A training project of Clearning openmap data

 ## Purpose of Project
-Auditing the openmap data in tsv formmat, cleaning data with error input or ununified formmating, and write to SQL database.
+Auditing the openmap data in osm formmat, cleaning data with error input or ununified formmating, and write to SQL database.

 ## Steps
 ### audit.py